shawntmeyer/AzureVirtualDesktop/docs/avd.md

 #### Option 1

-Scope:  Implement with DevOps with lifecycle management based on custom images.
+Description: Implement with DevOps with lifecycle management based on custom images.

 Outcomes: